-The CMH Radiology Department has several new technological advances that greatly enhance patient care.
-A recent addition, PACS, allows CMH to transmit images digitally anywhere in the world.
-We are able to create your images on CD-ROM and ordering doctors can access your images and results on line from their offices.
+Several new technological advances greatly enhance our patient care.
+Our Picture Archiving and Communication System (PACS) technology allows us to transmit images digitally anywhere in the world.
+We are able to create your images on CD-ROM, and ordering doctors can access your images and results online from their offices.

 MRI exams are non-invasive procedures that offer advantages over diagnostic alternatives.
 The scanner uses radio waves instead of ionizing radiation to produce the detailed images, and, in most cases, does not require injecting any chemical tracers into the body.
 The exam often takes less than one hour.

 Nuclear medicine is a branch of radiology that is safe, painless and cost-effective.
 It offers a way to gather medical information that would otherwise be unavailable, require surgery or necessitate more expensive diagnostic tests.

 Nuclear medicine imaging uses very small amounts of radioactive materials (radiopharmaceuticals) to diagnose and treat disease.
 The radiopharmaceuticals are detected by special types of cameras that work with computers to provide very precise pictures targeting specific areas of the body that physicians wish to examine.
 The amount of radiation in a typical nuclear medicine procedure is comparable with that received during a diagnostic X-ray.

 Nuclear medicine procedures are used in many medical specialties, from pediatrics to cardiology to orthopedics.
 New and innovative nuclear medicine procedures that target and pinpoint molecular levels within the body are revolutionizing treatments for a range of diseases and conditions.